To Register for First Holy Communion in Iona Road Parish

 7. We discourage the taking of photographs during the ceremony, but families are welcome to take as many photos as they wish around the altar or baptismal font after the ceremony.

-More information: Please contact the parish office for current details regarding Baptism during the pandemic.
+More information: Please contact the parish office for current details regarding Baptism

 Eucharist